 Every single day is filled with a great amount of discovery, work, play and even giving back to others.

 Living abroad is not new to me.
 For those of you who don’t know me well, I am Italian-born and bred.
 I first left Italy to live abroad when I was 16, spending a semester as an exchange student in Toronto.
-I then lived in Madrid for six months as an Erasmus Student when I was 20.
-From there, I moved to Paris for work in 2011 and then to London in 2015 to join Mood.
+I then lived in Madrid for six months as an Erasmus Student when I was 20 and studied in Bologna.
+From there I finished my University studies in Rome and completer a Master in Milan, where my career has started.
+I moved to Paris for work in 2011 and then to London in 2015 to join Mood.

 Being a digital nomad, on the other hand, is something very new to me.
 It’s not by chance that it’s “a thing” now, because technology really gives us so many resources to be and feel in touch all the time.
 Indeed, it does require some extra effort from everyone involved, and this experience is teaching me to further appreciate all the support from the MINT team.